-Let’s be completely honest with ourselves, one of the main the reason why we picked up the guitar is to be able to play songs (be it an original creation or a cover of your favorite band’s song).
+Let’s be completely honest with ourselves, one of the main reasons why we picked up the guitar is to be able to play songs (be it an original creation or a cover of your favorite band’s song).
 When I first started to play guitar, my biggest inspirations were my childhood heroes; Joe Satriani and Steve Vai.
 I wanted to emulate them and possess the skills that they have.

-This viscous cycle continued for almost every song I tried to learn and I grew so frustrated with myself, I actually gave up playing the guitar for a couple of months.
+This vicious cycle continued for almost every song I tried to learn and I grew so frustrated with myself, I actually gave up playing the guitar for a couple of months.
 The entire experience was like trying to drive an F1 car without even having a car license.
-Luckily, I met a great teacher who encouraged and gave me some really useful advice.
+Luckily, I met a great teacher who encouraged me and gave me some really useful advice.

 My teacher used to tell me, “You need to learn to crawl before you can walk.
 And before you start running, you need to master the art of walking.”
 For a beginner, you shouldn’t be too ambitious and should start with easier songs.
 For example, both Oasis and Howie Day have some great 4 chords songs that can strike an instant chord with people.

 They aren’t too hard and yet can still offer a certain degree of challenge to make the experience fun and enjoyable.
 The key here is that while learning to play songs on the guitar, you will also learn techniques, expand your chords vocabulary and develop your rhythms all at the same time.

 Sure, you could download tabs, watch Youtube videos or even try to get your friend to teach you what they know.
 Back in those days, the best help that I got was tab books and guitar pro tabs available online.
 Other methods of learning songs were basically via a private teacher or other paid avenues.